ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

 //
-// NOT REVELANT or NOT SUPPORTED, TO BE REMOVED FROM THE DOC
+// NOT REVELANT or NOT SUPPORTED, STILL HERE FOR VALIDATION BUT TO BE REMOVED FROM THE DOC
 //
 - `loadbalancer.openstack.org/floating-network-id`   //NOT SUPPORTED on OVH